PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 - **Risk** - dropdown element, allowing to arrange the risk priority values, and show only risk-prioritized Outstanding entries.
 - **Outstanding allowance** - input for arranging appropriate entries for customers with the Outstanding amount.
 - **Current outstanding, Invoice, Actions** - has no filtering function, only titles are displayed.
+- **Search CTA button** - once there are no entries from none of the filtering fields, the Search CTA button is disabled, once there are at least one filtering value managed, the button becomes enabled.